michael-milette/moodle-filter_filtercodes/README.md

 The most recent STABLE release of FilterCodes for Moodle is available from: https://moodle.org/plugins/filter_filtercodes

-The most recent DEVELOPMENT release can be found at: https://github.com/michael-milette/moodle-filter_filtercodes
+The most recent development release can be found at: https://github.com/michael-milette/moodle-filter_filtercodes

 [(Back to top)](#table-of-contents)